arc42/quality.arc42.org-site/_articles/02-quality-models.md

 For their work, a huge "thank you" goes to Len Bass and his colleagues, for providing an alternative to the ISO-25010 approach.
 They did a great job, and their book is definitely recommended to read in full (please use the fourth edition, as it was heavily updated and modernized!)

-Now comes my "but": Their approach can imho be further improved.
+Now comes my "but": Their approach can IMHO be further improved.
 Let me consider the SEI-Model step-by-step:

 * _Availability_ is surely an important goal for many systems, but I know of many systems (or services) that need to work only on certain occasions, and can be turned off the rest of the time.
-Therefore, I suggest to make "reliable" the top-level goal, and availability is part of that.
+Therefore, I suggest making "reliable" the top-level goal, and availability is part of that.
-* _Deployability_ is great for online- and mobile systems, that are built in highly automated continous-integration workflows.
+* _Deployability_ is great for online- and mobile systems, that are built in highly automated continuous integration workflows.
 Real-time and embedded systems are (even in 2023) deployed less often, and with less automation.
 Next thing is, that once the system is deployed, we definitely need to administer, configure and monitor it.
-Therefore, I suggest to make "operable" a top-level quality, and consider "deployable" a sub-goal of that.
+Therefore, I suggest making "operable" a top-level quality, and consider "deployable" a sub-goal of that.
 * _Energy-efficiency_ is in many people's mind, partially due to the incredible increase in energy-consumption by IT infrastructure worldwide.
 But energy is just one critical resource: What about water, and carbon-dioxide?
 Again, I prefer a slightly more general term, "resource-efficient".
 That even makes "Performance" redundant.
 * _Modifiability_ sounds important, but here again I consider additional aspects: Sometimes I don't want to modify a system, just install it on another operating system.
 Or configure a new database for it.
 In my opinion, the general term is "flexible".
 That even allows for removing "Integrability" from the SEI wishlist.